theaidenlab/Juicer-Docker/README.md

 Juicer that your files live at the mount point `/data`.
 The results of the Juicer run will be written out to this directory;
 you will see directories `aligned` and `splits` created underneath your test directory `/path/to/testdir`

+The parameters `-z /juicedir/references/Homo_sapiens_assembly19.fasta` and `-y /juicedir/restriction_sites/hg19_MboI.txt` tell Juicer where to look for your reference file/bwa index files and your restriction site file.
+The parameter `-p hg19` gives the genome ID or alternatively, location of the chrom.sizes file.

-In particular, you can call Juicer with all of the usual flags.
-We have stored the hg19 reference genome in the image along with associated restriction site files, but other genomes / restriction site files should be sent in via the `-z` and `-y` flags, respectively.
+You can call Juicer with all of the usual flags.
+For instance, to include fragment maps, use the `-f` flag.
 To change the number of threads used by BWA, use the `-t` flag.
+To ignore any restriction site information, use `-s none`.

 Please see [the Juicer documentation](https://github.com/theaidenlab/juicer/wiki) for extensive usage information.